Inês de Castro: Popular culture

 The 2005 TV series Pedro e Inês recounts the love story.

 The 2018 film Pedro e Inês (released as The Dead Queen internationally), based on the novel by Rosa Lobato de Faria, retells the story of Inês de Castro (played by Joana de Verona) and King Pedro I of Portugal (Diogo Amaral).
-The film was met with some acclaim, winning 5 awards including Best Ensemble - National Competition at the CinEuphoria Awards 2019.
+The film was met with some acclaim, winning 5 awards including Best Ensemble - National Competition at the CinEuphoria Awards [es] 2019.
 Director António Ferreira received best director award at Prémios Fantastic (2019) and Prémios Áquila (2020).

+In 2014, Portuguese visual artist Paula Rego painted a portrait of Inês De Castro as a commission for the Women's Art Collection at the University of Cambridge's women-only Murray Edwards College.